coolsilon/bigmeow_bot/README.md

 * `!meowfact`: Return a meow fact from https://github.com/wh-iterabb-it/meowfacts
 * `!meowisblocked domain.tld`: Perform a query to https://blockedornot.sinarproject.org/ to check if a domain is blocked in Malaysia
 * `!meowprompt prompt`: a reply to the supplied prompt, powered by https://ifttt.com/
+* `!meowremind text @ when`: Set a reminder for yourself after the time specified
 * If your message has a `meow` in it, a cat photo is fetched from https://cataas.com/ (Currently not supported on slack)

 NOTE: all `!` commands can be replaced by `/` in telegram, e.g. `/meowsay hello world`.